jtiosue/GHBlogComments/README.md

 and then you can replace `data-issueNumber="42"` with {% raw %}`data-issueNumber="{{ page.issueNumber }}"` {% endraw %}.

 **Optional**: You can also provide the attributes `data-bgColor` and `data-titleColor`, but you don't have to.
 The `data-bgColor` attribute sets the color of the div where the comments are posted.
 The `data-titleColor` attribute sets the color of the username attributed to the comment.
+Check out [this page](example-comments.md) for an example setting these attributes.

 #### Credits